thephpleague/uri/docs/5.0/components/api.md

 Uri Components API
 =======

-Any URI component object exposes the following methods and constant defined in the `League\Uri\Components\ComponentInterface` interface:
+All URI component objects expose the following methods and constant defined in the `League\Uri\Components\ComponentInterface` interface:

 ~~~php
 <?php